 Estimated price of the given organic keywords in text Google Ads.

-You can get into more detail on the competitors’ keywords that let them take top positions in organic search:
+You can get into more detail on your rivals’ keywords that let them take top positions in organic search:

 Discover their most successful keywords.

 Get an idea of consumer behavior based on search frequency.